 Anyone who has ever tried to give up smoking cigarettes knows the meaning of being hooked.
 Even those who succeed in quitting for the first time suffer the same 75% relapse rate as recovering alcoholics and heroin addicts.

 I have several friends who are smokers and despite being gently reminded repeatedly about the health dangers of smoking (and acknowledging so), they still go on with the habit.
-In fact, the U.S. Surgeon General has made official what everyone has recognized for a long time: tobacco, like cocaine or heroin, is addictive.
+In fact, the U.S. Surgeon General has made official what everyone has recognized for a long time: tobacco is same addictive as in drug dependency in teens and adults.

 - Everett Koop not only proclaimed that “cigarettes and other forms of tobacco are addicting” but also urged that they should be treated with the same caution as illegal street narcotics.
 Smoking = narcotics?
 Sounds like an exaggeration but indeed the comparison is apt: they’re both destructive and addictive habits.